 Early maturing varieties of plum will need to be harvested over a period of weeks, as the fruit is not ripe on the tree at the same time.
 Later varietals usually ripen at the same time and can, therefore, be harvested all at once.

 If you are interested in making prunes, however, the plums are allowed to ripen completely upon the tree until they naturally fall.
-Gather them up and allow to dry naturally; spread apart in the sun (but keep in mind you may be sharing the plums with other critters!) or in a dehydrator or oven set at 175 F. (79 C.) for about 10 hrs or so.
+Gather them up and allow them to dry naturally; spread apart in the sun (but keep in mind you may be sharing the plums with other critters!) or in a dehydrator or oven set at 175 F. (79 C.) for about 10 hours or so.

 To pick your ripened plums simply lightly grasp the fruit and gently twist it from the stem.
 Once you have your plum bounty, it’s just a matter of deciding which delicious recipe you will use them in — or if they even make it that far since there’s almost nothing as delicious as a ripe, juicy plum.